RunestoneInteractive/pythonds/_sources/Advanced/rsa.rst

 The Greatest Common Divisor and Multiplicative Inverses
 -------------------------------------------------------

-A **multiplicative inverse** of a positive integer :math:`x` modulo :math:`m` is any number :math:`a` such that
+A *multiplicative inverse* of a positive integer :math:`x` modulo :math:`m` is any number :math:`a` such that
 :math:`ax \equiv 1 \pmod{m}`.
 For example, let :math:`x = 3`,
 :math:`m = 7`, and :math:`a = 5`; :math:`3 \times 5 = 15` and
 :math:`15\ \%\ 7 = 1`, so 5 is a multiplicative inverse of 3 modulo 7.

 The idea of multiplicative inverses in the world of modulo arithmetic may seem very confusing at first.
 How did we select 5 in the previous example?
 Is 5 the only multiplicative inverse of 3 modulo 7?
 Do all numbers :math:`a` have a multiplicative inverse for any given :math:`m`?

-Let’s look at an example that may shed some light on the first question: how did we select 5 as the multiplicative inverse of 3, modulo 7?
+Let’s look at an example that may shed some light on the first question: how did we select 5 as the multiplicative inverse of 3 modulo 7?
 Look at the following Python session:

 ::